Hon Norimitsu 150mm Type B Pruning Shears

 • Total length: 150 mm

-• Type B blade profile for powerful, splitting cuts
+• Blade profile: Type B (clam-shell) for powerful splitting cuts

-• High-carbon steel for sharpness and edge retention
+• Steel: Japanese High-carbon steel for sharpness and edge retention

 What Sets Our Tools Apart